mbarbin/crs/doc/docs/guides/installation/README.md

 You can choose to install crs from either:

+- Pre-compiled binaries from GitHub releases (see [Pre-compiled Binaries](./pre-compiled-binaries.md))
 - The public opam-repository (most stable releases)
 - A custom opam-repository (more frequent releases)
 - From source (most recent version, PRs, etc.)
 - GitHub Actions (see [Setup crs for GitHub Actions](./setup-crs-for-github-actions.md))

 Releases are currently versioned using the scheme `0.0.YYYMMDD` while we are in the early stages of development.

+## Pre-compiled Binaries

+Pre-compiled binaries are available for select architectures from GitHub releases.
+This is the fastest installation method if your architecture is supported.
+See [Pre-compiled Binaries](./pre-compiled-binaries.md) for download and verification instructions.

+For an explanation of why we distribute binaries this way, see [Binary Distribution](../../explanation/binary-distribution.md).

 ## Release Process